ValerieAnne563/slider/README.md

 ## How to use
 index.html provides an example snippet for use
 source images must have the same height and width.
-Unpredictable behavior if they do not
+Unpredictable behavior if they do not The images will be 400px in width by default, as defined in styles/slider-client.css

 ## Source history prior to this repo: